BLavery/STM32F407VG-Micropython/README.md

 ```
 This will hold PA9 high.
 Save.
 Unmount the PYBFLASH drive.
 Remove the temporary jumper.
 Reset.
 The PYBFLASH drive should return.
 Glitch finished.

+USB now gives us a serial connection as well.
+Run a serial terminal utility.
+(I use gtkterm).
+On linux my port name is /dev/ttyACM0 or similar.
+I'm sure you Win or Mac folk can work out your equivalent.

+A crtl-C and ctrl-D get you in and out of the REPL prompt of micropython.

 Our DIY board has a LED on PE0.
 Use any editor to upgrade main.py to this:

 ```